-To better understand how positive efforts can be made, it is important to understand the various types of bullying:
+To better understand how positive efforts can be made to prevent bullying in schools, it is important to understand the various types of bullying:

 - Physical: Related to dominance and is the most prevalent form of aggression and bullying among boys (as compared to relational).
 Behaviors can include hitting, kicking, and threatening violence.

 - Relational: Involves the manipulation of social standing or reputations and is the most prevalent form of aggression and bullying among girls (as compared to physical).
 Behaviors can include starting rumors and social exclusion.
 Click here to learn more about relational aggression.

 - Cyber: Involves using electronics to harm others.
 This type of bullying can be especially harmful because the perpetrators are more difficult to identify, it can more quickly and impulsively be spread to larger audiences, and the physical evidence of the bullying cannot be easily erased from cyberspace.
 Victims of cyber bullying are often also victims of traditional off-line bullying.
 Click here to learn more about cyberbullying.